Beadsworth/btnl_challenge/README.md

 ./build.sh
 ```

 A build from zero takes about 10 minutes.
+This project uses the `beadsworth/haskell-base` base image. which is simply debian-12 with ghcup installed.

 ### Testing in Docker